 There are detailed procedures and particular documents required to adopt a child in Croatia.
 Below, we have described the process step by step.

-A list of social welfare centers can be found here.
+A list of social welfare centers in Croatia can be found here.

-Step #2 – Prepare your official adoption request packet.
-This packet must include:
+Step #2 Prepare the official adoption request packet

 - Written application